 2. Technology is Society

-Technology's capacity for innovation is determined by its social environment.
+The capacity for innovation in technology is determined by its social environment.
 The social and the technical are indivisibly combined.

 3. More with Less

 Sustainable development corresponds to maximum impact with minimum means, for the greatest duration of time, for as many as possible, while causing the least harm.

 4. Cradle to Cradle

 Each project is a temporal assemblage of material and energy resources, ultimately belonging to perpetual closed-loop cycles.

 Modularization affords resilience by enabling adaptation to changing contexts and needs through the project lifespan.

 Rather than reinventing wheels, design should be approached as a holistic accumulation of knowledge.
 If something works well, do it again, even better.